-Automotodrom Brno is the company operating the motor racing circuit, the Masaryk Ring.
-It was formed in 1994 and has its headquarters directly in the control tower of the racing track.
+Automotodrom Brno, a.s. operates the motor racing circuit, familiarly known as the Masaryk Circuit.
+The company was established in 1994 and has its headquarters in the control tower of the racing track.

-The Masaryk Ring’s tradition stretches back as far as 1930, when an open-air track was constructed running along the main roads on the outskirts of a growing Brno.
-Since 1965 the Masaryk Ring has been the traditional host of the most prestigious motorcycle championship in the world – the Road Bike Grand Prix.
-The current Masaryk Ring dates from the years 1985-1987 and is a top-class racing circuit meeting the strictest criteria for hosting pestigious world motorbike races.
+The original Masaryk Cicruit dates as far back as 1930, when an openair track was constructed which ran along the main roads on the outskirts of a growing Brno.
+From 1965 onwards the circuit hosted the most prestigious motorcycle championship in the world – the Road Bike Grand Prix.
+The current Masaryk Circuit was constructed between 1985-1987 and is a top class racing circuit which meets the strictest criteria for hosting prestigious world motorcycle races.

-Automotodrom Brno hosts several world championships – most importantly the World Road Bike Championship (MotoGP) and the World Superbike Championship.
-The Masaryk Ring is regularly written into the calendar of the International Championship of the Czech Republic for automobile circuit competitions as well as the motorbike championship.
-The company regularly hosts special ocassions for the public – circuit open days, in-line skating, cycling, public trackdays for cars and motorbikes and a course for safe motorbike riding at the motorbike driving school.
+At present, Automotodrom Brno hosts several world championships.
+The most important of these are the World Road Bike Championship (MotoGP) and the World Superbike Championship.
+The Masaryk Circuit is regularly written into the calendar of the International Championship of the Czech Republic for automobile circuit competitions as well as the motorcycle championship.
+The company regularly hosts special events for the public – circuit open days, in-line skating, cycling, public trackdays for cars and motorbikes and a course for safe motorbike riding at the motorbike driving school.